cmsc240-f23/cmsc240-f23.github.io/syllabus.md

 We will use two primary forms of communication in this class: email announcements and Ed.
 You are responsible for remaining up to date on any information sent by email or posted to Ed.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

-For all general course information, questions, and clarifications, you should preference to using ED.
+For all general course information, questions, and clarifications, you should preference to using Ed.
 An instructor, lab assitant, or even your fellow classmate can then answer a question.
 You can even post your questions anonymously.

-If you have personal, individual issues you'd like addressed, you should send those by email to the course instructor.
+If you have personal, individual issues you'd like addressed, you should send those by email to me.
 However, all course related topics should be directed to Ed.

 ## Course Policies

 ### Illness policy

-If you are ill and it will cause you to miss class, lab, or an assignment, you should let your course instructor know in advance, if possible.
+If you are ill and it will cause you to miss class, lab, or an assignment, you should let me know in advance, if possible.
 It is your responsibility to catch up with any missed material if you are able to do so.
 If not, then immediately on return, work out a time-frame with me on when work will be submitted.

 ### Academic Integrity policy